 For the small ‘icon’-type symbol drawings, I worked in what we can call more conventional fashion, drawing in Photoshop via tablet and converting to vectors for clean-up in Illustrator.
 One or two started as scanned pencil roughs, but I ended up doing without that aid for the most part.
 This, in contrast to the more experimental route I took with the central figure, is a method with no pleasure in it, really.
-I have experience enough to know it wouldn’t be.
-Still, I found myself getting acceptable results at the beginning, and I stuck with it.
+This wasn’t a surprise; I have experience enough to know that that’s how it would be.
+And as I found myself getting acceptable results, I stuck with the approach.

 The sequence below (from the ‘mind’ icon) gives some idea, possibly, of the large satisfaction gap between process and finish.
 Those initial scratches feel, and felt !, like they’re going nowhere.
 But the end product — with a little touch-up in Illustrator the final step — is fine.
 I did these symbol drawings in order, one through six, so was in no real doubt as I worked on this one, the last, that it would come out alright.
 Even then, though, working through the mental drag in the first steps ain’t easy, when all immediate feedback says you’re wasting your time trying to draw.
 And hey, process should feel good, after all, or at least ‘right.’
 Right?
 (Hence, of course, the lively market in screen-stylus devices and software — and the undiminished appeal of good old ink and paper, &c., for so many working illustrators and designers.)